Our service now covers areas all across Canada

 This technique consists of grinding the slab with a workbench diamond saw blade to remove layers of concrete (over several rounds) in order to get a perfectly smooth surface.
 The final step consists of applying a sealant to protect the surface.

-Between the benefits of this kind of finish and the aesthetic, ecological, and economic aspects, polished concrete floors are durable and don't require much maintenance.
+Between the benefits of this kind of finish and the visual, ecological, and economical aspects, polished concrete floors are durable and don't require much maintenance.
 Like smooth concrete floors, they too can be used as a thermal mass and don't require any additional flooring installed.
 Also, polished floors create a semblance of natural light in your home.

 This finish, which is both aesthetic and practical, will give your floor the best possible protection while adding a touch of elegance to the room in question.
 Moreover, polished concrete is very easy to lay and will work wonders in your garage or basement.